rust-lang/rfcs/text/0000-simple-postfix-macros.md

 `$self:self(argument)`).

 We could define a built-in postfix macro version of `await!`, without providing a means for developers to define their own postfix macros.
-This would also prevent developers from.
+This would address the specific issue with `await!`, but would not help developers create solutions for similar future issues.
+This would perpetuate the problem of requiring changes to the language and compiler to solve such problems, rather than allowing developers to experiment with solutions in the broader Rust ecosystem.

 We could define a new postfix operator for `await!`, analogous to `?`.
 This would require selecting and assigning an appropriate symbol.
 This RFC allows